 Configuration entries are read from /etc/op.conf and all files in lexical order from /etc/op.d with the extension .conf.
 Files must be owned by root and not have group or other permissions set.

 The fields of the entries in the configuration files are separated by white space.
-Each entry may span several lines and continues until the next alphanumeric string is found at the beginning of a lines (which is taken to be the next mnemonic or variable definition, and thus the beginning of a new entry).
-Comments may be embedded beginning with a # character.
+Each entry can span several lines and continues until the next alphanumeric string is found at the beginning of a lines (which is taken to be the next mnemonic or variable definition, and thus the beginning of a new entry).
+Comments can be embedded beginning with a # character.
 Each entry in the configuration files has the following form:

 command [ arg ... ] ; [ option ... ]